EnterpriseMiddlewareCoursework/EnterpriseMiddlewareCoursework.github.io/index.md

 ## Open Courseware
 Here we make all tools and teaching materials available to the open source community, for delivery at other institutions.
 The open source courseware repository is available <a href="https://github.com/NewcastleComputingScience/enterprise-middleware-coursework">here</a>.

+If you want to run this coursework at your institution, then we encourage you to do so.
+Please <a href="mailto:matthew.forshaw@ncl.ac.uk">contact us</a> and we will be happy to provide you with sample solutions, instructor guidelines, and assist you running the course at your own institution.

 ## SIGCSE 2016
 We look forward to presenting at SIGCSE 2016 in Memphis this year.